jliottard/music-list-player/README.md

 - [ ] Add a volume changer
 - [ ] Print lyrics as the music is playing
 - [ ] Erase cached when quitting the application as a setting
+- [ ] Import automatically the playlist from configuration on application start
+- [ ] Add colors to the prints
+- [ ] Change the prints to a log system
+### Incoming for version 3.0 (end of March 2024)
+- [ ] Add a selection menu when downloading music from Youtube (with video name, channel name, video duration, views count, release date)
+- [ ] Add a resume mechanism to restart playlist on the song where the application did quit